 Here is the reason why your care may take a little longer than you had anticipated.
 Please feel free to share this with your loved ones who may ask why.
 The doctor may determine that a significant portion of your complaints and symptoms are due to something known as a cumulative trauma disorder.
 Cumulative trauma disorder is a major injury problem amongst the general population in this country.
 According to federal statistics it has worsened by 670 percent in the last 5 years.
 The injury involves muscles, tendons, bones, joints, blood vessels, fascia, and/or nerves.
 These injuries are a result of a variety of causes including repetitive uses, repetitive motions, poor postures, and improper lifting techniques.
 They result in a well-documented and scientifically defined cascade of events leading to weak and tight tissues, increased friction and pressure in those tissues, decreased circulation which can cause localized edema and adhesion/fibrosis production, and recurring inflammation.
 The result is what the doctor found in your examination when he found those tight tender nodular muscle points, radiating trigger points, and joint dysfunction.
 These changes usually occur slowly over time in a downward spiral.
 It is also possible to have an acute injury such as an auto accident or lifting on top of this already injured tissue.
 These types of injuries will take the longest to correct.

 In any event, these cumulative trauma disorders create those symptoms like recurring headaches, muscle tightness/stiffness/ache, as well as numbness and tingling down an arm and/or leg.
 Our care plan will be designed to try and reverse these negative tissue changes.
-We may be doing things like adjusting your joints, traction, using traditional therapy modalities such as electrical muscle stimulation with heat, ultrasound, cold laser therapy, and stretching to break up fibrotic adhesions in the muscles and tendons.
+We may be doing things like adjusting your joints, traction, using traditional therapy modalities such as electrical muscle stimulation with heat, ultrasound, High power laser, and stretching to break up fibrotic adhesions in the muscles and tendons.
 You will also be asked to participate by doing home exercises and stretches as well as possibly taking simple nutritional supplements that stimulate the healing process.

 Our goal is not to simply put a patch on your problem or treat the symptom.
 Through our care we will try to make the necessary tissue changes that will afford you long-lasting benefits and decrease your need for potentially dangerous medications.
 We will also recommend nutritional and lifestyle changes that can decrease the incidence of recurrence.